pegasystems/docker-pega-web-ready/README.md

 Name 				| Purpose 	| Default
 --- 				| --- 		| ---
-JDBC_DRIVER_URI 	| Download (curl) the specified database driver.
-If you do not specify a driver to download, you must embed the driver into your Docker image.
-See *Constructing Your Image* for more information on baking a driver in. |
 JDBC_URL 			| Specify the JDBC url to connect to your database. |
 JDBC_CLASS 			| Specify the JDBC driver class to use for your database. | `org.postgresql.Driver` DB_USERNAME 		| Specify the username to connect to your database. |